Finding an

 professional organizations (e.g. the National Council of

-Teachers of Mathematics, Education Industry Association,
+Teachers of Mathematics, Higher Education Consultants

-Association of Educational Therapists, etc.) to keep
+Association, Association of Educational Therapists, etc.)

-maintain business connections and resources, sharpen their
+develop and maintain business connections and resources,

-teaching skills, etc.
+sharpen their teaching skills, etc.

 resume and references